-Electrical Wiring
+11.1 Electrical Wiring Requirements

-See wiring diagram Figure 12, Page 23 for details.
+See wiring diagram Figure 12 for details.
 Refer to Ladder Diagram from document envelope received with boiler.

-Electrically bond boiler to ground in accordance with requirements of authority having jurisdiction.
-Refer to National Electrical Code, ANSI/NFPA 70.
+Electrically bond boiler when installed to ground in accordance with requirements of authority having jurisdiction or in the absence of such requirements, with the National Electrical Code, ANSI/NFPA 70